 What is a BMP Program?

-California cities establish home purchase programs, often called Below Market Purchase (BMP) programs to facilitate the inclusionary housing requirements mandating housing developers to make a percentage of housing units in new residential developments available to low- and moderate-income households.
+California cities establish home purchase programs, often called a Below Market Purchase (BMP) program to facilitate the inclusionary housing requirements mandating housing Developers to make a percentage of housing units in new residential developments available to low- and moderate-income households.

 The City of Santa Clara has operated a BMP Program since 1995, assisting low- and moderate-income families achieve the goal of homeownership and fulfill State mandates for the production of housing for all income levels.

 What do I need to know before I consider applying to the City of Santa Clara BMP Program?